Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly407zg/fly_407zg.md

 ### Initial Installation

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an unidentified device.
-Follow the [ESP8266 WiFi instructions](fly_407zg_connected_wifi_8266.html), [ESP32 WiFi instructions](fly_407zg_connected_wifi_32.html) or the [SBC instructions](fly_407zg_connected_sbc.html) for what to do next.

 ## Issues

 Some boards shipped are missing the bootloader.
-If your board has the Mellow logo on the back and when you place a firmware.bin file on the SD card and it doesn;t get converted, then yours is one of these boards.
+If your board has the Mellow logo on the back and when you place a firmware.bin file on the SD card and it doesn't get converted, then yours is one of these boards.
-Follow the below steps to rectify this issue.

-1. Download and install the STM32 software from [here](https://www.stmicroelectronics.com.cn/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stm32cubeprog.html).
-2. Add two jumpers to the fly board as shown below.

-{% include image.html file="fly_407zg_fix.png" alt="Fly-407ZG Fix" caption="Fly-407ZG Fix Jumper Locations" %}

-3. Plug the board in by USB.
-It should show up in the device manager as shown below.

-{% include image.html file="fly_407zg_fix1.png" alt="Fly-407ZG Fix1" caption="Fly-407ZG Device Manager" %}

-4. Open the STM32 software and configure the connection settings as shown below.

-{% include image.html file="fly_407zg_fix2.png" alt="Fly-407ZG Fix2" caption="Fly-407ZG Connection" %}

-5. Download the latest copy of the bootloader from [here](https://github.com/FLYmaker/f407bootloader/releases/).

-6. Open the bootloader in the software as shown below.

-{% include image.html file="fly_407zg_fix3.png" alt="Fly-407ZG Fix3" caption="Fly-407ZG Load the Bootloader File" %}

-7. Click the "Download" button as shown below.

-{% include image.html file="fly_407zg_fix4.png" alt="Fly-407ZG Fix4" caption="Fly-407ZG Flash the Bootloader" %}

-8. Once complete, disconnect the Fly-407ZG from the computer and remove the jumpers.
-It can now be used as normal.
+Follow the guide for [restoring the OEM bootloader.](./fly_407zg_oem_bootloader.html)